a-tk/a-tk.github.io/docs/_posts/2023-03-11-logan-apron-replacement.markdown

 Power cross-feed is driven by a keyway in the leadscrew.
 This keyway interacts with a pair of miter gears which can drive a spur gear on the cross-slide leadscrew.

-My lathe is equiped with a Logan Quick Change Gearbox (QCGB).
+My lathe is equipped with a Logan Quick Change Gearbox (QCGB).
 The gearbox didn't come with the lathe, it was installed afterwards.
 This will also get a partial rebuild during this project.

 ### Problems